 I was really anxious about knowing when to get off, but as it turns out, it’s nearly impossible to miss the stop for the ferry offices.
-The bus will arrive at a large building set apart from other buildings and marked very clearly with logos of various ferry companies.
-(Jadrolinija did not have a large sign, but smaller window decals)
+The bus will arrive at a large building set apart from other buildings and marked very clearly with logos of various ferry companies. (note: Jadrolinija did not have a large sign, but smaller window decals)

 Thankfully, Jadrolinija seemed to have an Italian sensibility about the 2-hour limit- and it was more “suggestion” than “mandate”.

-Ferry Ticket Types: Cabin, Reclining Chair, or Deck Seating for Jarolinja Overnight Ferry?
+Should You get a Cabin, Reclining Chair, or Deck Seating for Jarolinja Overnight Ferry?

 This is a trickier question than it should be, because the deck seating varies vastly from ship to ship.
-If you want to sleep and are a light sleeper book the cabin without question.
+If you want to sleep (and have trouble sleeping in less-than-ideal spaces) book the cabin without question.
 If you are young, poor, or adventurous, read on!

 Thinking I’d game the system, on my return voyage (on the vessel “Dubrovnik”) I booked only deck seating- no extra upgrade to a comfy chair- and the deck seating was terrible.
-The Dubrovnik’s deck seating appeared to be intentionally designed to be uncomfortable and awkward to sit on, making this 8 hour leg of the journey a rough one.
+The Dubrovnik’s deck seating appeared to be intentionally designed to be uncomfortable and awkward to sit on, making this 8-hour leg of the journey a rough one.

 Sleeping on Deck on Croatia Ferries

-While the Ferry Dubrovnik offered no such luxuries, I was impressed at the number of couches aboard the “Zadar”- easily several dozen- so if you are comfortable sleeping in a public space, this is the on-board accommodation I would actually recommended.
+While the Ferry Dubrovnik offered no such luxuries, I was impressed at the number of couches aboard the “Zadar”- easily several dozen.
+If you are comfortable sleeping in a public space, have a partner or group to help watch your stuff, and can board early, this is the on-board accommodation I would actually recommended.
 Aboard the “Dubrovnik,” where the video below was filmed, there were fewer couches but still options for sleeping with some level of comfort on deck.

 Eating and Drinking on Croatia Ferries

-Definitely, plan to bring your own food and drink.
-In Summer 2017 bottled water on the ship was priced at 5 Euro for 1 liter and food was equivalently overcharged.
+Definitely plan to bring your own food and drink.
+Bottled water on the ship is priced 6 Euro for 1 liter and food was equivalently overcharged.
 Overestimate your water needs, especially if the weather is warm.